 - Carnation Cafe – classic American comfort food inspired by Walt Disney’s favorite foods

-- Plaza Inn – popular Character breakfast buffet, classic comfort foods like fried chicken for lunch and dinner
+- Plaza Inn – popular Character breakfast buffet, known for its fried chicken plate for lunch and dinner

 Disneyland doesn’t disappoint when it come to snacks, no matter how old you are.
 Whether you’re looking for something sweet or savory to nibble on, there’s a little something for every craving.